One farmer, four kinds of dirt

 What would you guess is the point of the story about how yeast gets worked into bread dough (13:33)?

 Jesus has told the people stories to help them get a better idea about what the Kingdom of Heaven is like.
 He says now he wants to make sure they understand one more thing.
-“Every religion teacher (literally “scribe”) who becomes a citizen in the Kingdom of Heaven is like the king of his castle.
-When he brings out his valuables, they include old treasures as well as new ones” (13:52).
+“Every religion teacher (literally “scribe”) who becomes a citizen in the Kingdom of Heaven is like the head of a house.
+When it’s time to gather up the household valuables, out come treasures new and old” (13:52).
 It’s anyone’s guess what Jesus meant by that.
 You’re anyone.
 So go ahead and guess.

 When Jesus goes home to Nazareth, he gets a weak reception.
 The hometown people “felt deeply insulted by Jesus” (13:53-58).
 Based on what Matthew says and what you may have read in other Gospel stories about his visit home (Mark 6:1-6; Luke 4:16-30), what do you think might have been some of the reasons the people got upset with him?